 The standard device library included in OptiSPICE Tanner Plugin allows users to design optical circuits using basic building blocks with generalized simulation models independent of any PDK’s.
 It enables fast prototyping of opto electronic circuits.

 The main advantage of having optical models built into the Tanner EDA is the ability to verify optical mask designs before fabrication.
-With OptiSPICE Tanner plugin, users can extract a netlist from their mask design and build a test bench with optical and electrical devices in S-Edit.
+Users can extract a netlist from their mask design via L-Edit, build a test bench with optical and electrical devices in S-Edit and run simulations using OptiSPICE Tanner plugin.
 This workflow allows the user to create and test either a single device mask like an MZI or a fully featured optical chip like a coherent transceiver.